ajcwebdev/autoshow/docs/cli/03-llm-options.md

 # Language Model (LLM) Options

 This project supports multiple LLM service providers, each with various models.
-Below is a guide to using each service/model, including skipping LLM processing, local inference with Ollama, and third-party APIs.
+Below is a guide to using each service/model, including skipping LLM processing and third-party APIs.

 ## Outline